You don't need special tech skills to start building your ideas today!

 Decision-maker value: Consistency in innovation efforts and abilities across teams or programs.

-Develop creativity and innovation skills with structured exercises
+Develop creativity & innovation skills with structured exercises

 Participant value: Learn how to generate, refine, and test ideas effectively.